Twynholm

 The etymology of the name is uncertain.
-It may be from the British twyn (a bank or hillock) and the Saxon hame meaning home, or be of Scots derivation and mean "between the river banks".
+It may be from the British twyn (a bank or hillock) and the West Germanic hame meaning home, or be of Scots derivation and mean "between the river banks".

 History

 The village was founded in the 16th century when two mills were set up on the burn which passes through the village centre.
 In the 18th century, the first school was built in the village, with the current primary school built in 1911.
 Twynholm was a parish from medieval times until 1975, including the neighbouring parish of Kirkchrist from 1654.

 In 1887, John Bartholomew's Gazetteer of the British Isles described Twynholm like this:

 Twynholm, par. and vil., Kirkcudbrightshire - par., 10,484 ac., pop.
 681; vil., 3 miles NW. of Kirkcudbright; P.O.